sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

     In the SAP HANA release used in this tutorial, scheduled jobs are not included in the catalog export.

-2. Import the database objects: In this example, we import the previously exported schema objects and data into the target database (an SAP HANA Cloud database).
-We are excluding `GUEST_NOTES` because the JSON document store is not supported in free tier or trial environments.
+2. Import the database objects: This example imports the previously exported schema objects and data into the target database (an SAP HANA Cloud database).  `GUEST_NOTES` is exculded because the JSON document store is not supported in free tier or trial environments.

     ```SQL Free Tier or Trial
     IMPORT ALL HAVING OBJECT_NAME != 'GUEST_NOTES' FROM 'azure://dansblobcont/export/' WITH CREDENTIAL 'Azure';